3MFConsortium/spec_displacement/3MF Displacement Extension.md

 - A scalar 2D image for representing the "heightmap".
 - A displacement vector for each corner which is interpolated on the surface.

-This document describes new elements, each of which is OPTIONAL for producers, but MUST be supported by consumers that specify support for this displacement extension of 3MF.
+This document describes a new element \<displacementmesh> in the \<object> elements choice that specifies a new object type, other than a mesh shape or components.
+This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Displacement Extension.

+This is a non-backwards compatible change since it declares a different type of object.
+Therefore, a 3MF package which uses *displacementmesh* objects MUST enlist the 3MF Displacement Extension as “required extension”, as defined in the core specification.

 ##### Figure 2-2: Overview of model resources XML structure of 3MF with displacement additions.